justinperkins/linky/README.md

 the linky worker script is a ruby script that depends on the following gems: Net::SSH, Net:SFTP

 the linky image resizer is an apple script requires a Mac environemnt

+# usage

+linky is freely distributable under the terms of an MIT-style license